Developik/Developik/README.md

 <b>Alexa Translations</b>

-Company that provides A.I. translations in legal, financial, and securities sectors for Canadian organizations. <br><br>
+Company that provides A.I. translations in legal, financial, and securities sectors for Canadian organizations.

 Software Engineer, Software Engineering Team
 May 2021 – Present